 (4) Water pollution.
 All wastewater and runoff from an industrial site shall meet all state and federal standards for effluent and discharge.
 Stormwater runoff from an industrial site may not be directed to wetlands or waterways.
 (5) Odors.
-Any condition of operation which results in the creation of odors of such intensity and character as to be detrimental to the health and welfare of the public or which interferes unreasonably with the comfort of the public shall be stopped or modified to remove the odor.
+Any condition of operation which results in the creation of odors of such intensity and character as to be detrimental to the health and welfare of the public eruthic between the state of the public shall.

+the public or which interferes unreasonably with the comfort of the public shall be stopped or modified to remove the odor.